How to ensure AR programmes deliver to the bottom line – part one

 1. If you spend longer than six minutes getting ready of a morning, you consider yourself to be ‘faffing’.

-4. Your City client asks for an 8.30am briefing and you have jet lag for the rest of the day.
+4. Your City client asks for an 8.30 am briefing,g and you have jet lag for the rest of the day.

-5. You get a pair of sheepskin house boots to keep your tootsies warm all winter long, spending over a hundred quid on what are effectively a pair of uggly slippers.
+5. You get a pair of sheepskin house boots to keep your tootsies warm all winter, spending over a hundred quid on ugly slippers.

 6. When asked what are doing at the weekend you look at people blankly, then reply, ‘working’ I mean what else would you do?

-7. Next bank holiday, instead of gallivanting off on a City break, you’re going to re-grout the kitchen tiles as they are looking really grubby – funny you never noticed that when you had a proper job and was out of the house for 60 hours a week.
+7. Next bank holiday, instead of gallivanting off on a City break, you will re-grout the kitchen tiles.
+It’s funny you never noticed that when you had a proper job and were out of the house for 60 hours a week.

-8. Your City high heels haven’t seen daylight for six months and when you do eventually try them out, you now walk with less grace than a lad in a frock on a stag do.
+8. Your city high heels haven’t seen daylight for six months.
+When you eventually try them out, you walk with less grace than a lad in a frock on a stag.

 9. You catch up with a City friend.
 She regales you with tales of ridiculous internal politics, bodacious power plays and incompetent bosses – but all you can contribute is that the dog ate your Amazon parcel this morning.

-5 or less: It’s too late for me, but you must save yourself, book in for a weekend spa retreat, a full make over and hire a personal shopper, so no one need ever know what happened here.
+It’s too late for me, but you must save yourself.
+Book in for a weekend spa retreat, a full makeover and hire a personal shopper, so no one need ever know what happened here.

-6 and more: Consider yourself utterly unemployable and welcome to our world – we are your people now.
+Consider yourself utterly unemployable, and welcome to our world of freelance.
+We are your people now.

 Ten tips for better media interviews